alexandrecpacheco/tasks/README.md

-# Tasks with Angular
+# Tasks with .NET 6.0 and RabbitMQ

-This Task application is build with Angular and TypeScript which allows you to add and list the tasks
+This Task application is build with .NET 6.0 and RabbitMQ which allows you to add and list the tasks on REST API and Send and Consume the Task to the Queue on RabbitMQ and consume it in the console application

 ## Install the project